JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/posts/OpenGL-Engine.md

 As you can see things are looking a little less like a triangle.
 I have a spaceship model with a wooden box texture applied.
 The black and purple box in the backgorund shows that if a material can't be found the default texture will load instead.
 Very cool.
 loading the models and materials is handled by the resource manager, the same one used for loading shaders.
 As well as the models and materials it is now possible to navigate around the scene with WASD.
 The cool part is that this feature is a standalone camera with its own values that can tweaked later on.
+This was a pain to setup correctly and a steep learning curve, but the engine is now a true library.
+This means that to develop a game using it you simply need to copy the .lib and its headers into the game project.